Congo wants U.N. tasked with hunting eastern rebels

 "Many report seeing young males and minors being forced to join the rebels to carry ammunition," it said.

-Britain's Department for International Development (Dfid) said that it had delayed a 16 million pound ($25 million) payment, the first of two scheduled for this year, as London considers whether "partnership principles" were still being met.
+Britain's Department for International Development said it had delayed a 16 million pound ($25 million) payment, the first of two scheduled for this year, as London considered whether "partnership principles" were still being met.

-The move follows the Dutch suspension of 5 million euros ($6.18 million) in aid and the U.S., a staunch ally of Rwanda's, cutting $200,000 of military aid due to the U.N. report.
+The move followed the Dutch suspension of 5 million euros ($6.18 million) in aid and the United States, a staunch ally of Rwanda, cutting $200,000 of military aid due to the U.N. report.

-Rwanda's Foreign Minister Louise Mushikiwabo issued a fresh rejection of the accusations, saying they were part of an orchestrated media and political campaign against Kigali.
+Rwandan Foreign Minister Louise Mushikiwabo issued a new rejection of the accusations, saying they were part of an orchestrated media and political campaign against Kigali.

 "We have just concluded discussions with the (U.N.)
 Group of Experts and comprehensively rebutted every one of the allegations with conclusive documentary evidence," she said.

-Analysts say moves by donors to suspend aid, however small in value, are significant signs that patience were Kigali's reported meddling in Congo is running thin.
+Analysts say moves by donors to suspend aid, however small in value, are significant signs that patience with Kigali's reported meddling in Congo is running thin.